 Surround yourself with those on the same mission as youBuckfast Tonic Wine

-Buckfast Tonic Wine is a caffeinated wine that has become part of the Scottish tradition since the 1960’s.
+Buckfast Tonic Wine is a caffeinated wine that has become part of the Scottish tradition since as far back as the 1960’s.
 The wine was initially made as an herbal remedy to improve health, which is why it is classified as a tonic wine instead of a regular wine.

 History of Buckfast Day

-Each year, there are a large variety of pubs all over Scotland that take part in the celebration of this wine.
-Events such as Wreck the Hoose have their annual festival where people get to drink and have a good time.
+Each year, there are a large number of pubs all over Scotland that take part in the celebration of this unique wine.
+Interesting events, such as Wreck the Hoose, have their annual festival where people get to drink and have a good time.
 However, due to the popularity of this drink, it has also caused some controversy over the past decade.

 Since caffeine is a stimulant and alcohol is a depressant, the mix of these two substances can have an unfortunate effect on some people.
 In fact, because of this, Buckfast has been linked to years of political voting to ban the drink, in an effort to help tackle the country’s struggle with drinking problems.